mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ## Message

 A Message is the unit of communication between applications.
-Messages can represent both relatively small structures, such as requests in a request/response protocol such as HTTP; as well as relatively large structures, such as files of arbitrary size in a filesystem.
+Messages can represent relatively small structures, such as requests in a request/response protocol such as HTTP; relatively large structures, such as files of arbitrary size in a filesystem; and structures of indeterminate length, such as a stream of bytes in a protocol like TCP.

 In the general case, there is no mapping between a Message and packets sent by the underlying protocol stack on the wire: the transport protocol may freely